 Alcohol Acts as a Depressant

 Once you reach a certain point in your drinking, you will notice that you start to feel a little drowsier.
 People sometimes stagger and fall when they enter this phase of drinking.
 This is because the alcohol is acting as a depressant on your system now.
-So you may wonder is alcohol a stimulant or depressant?

-Alcohol is classified as a depressant.
-It acts upon the central nervous system to slow down the system.
+So you may wonder why alcohol is a depressant.
+In fact, alcohol acts upon the central nervous system to slow down the system.
 The depressant effects on the body show up when someone drinks an excessive amount.
 Some of the effects of too much alcohol on the body include:

 - Slurred speech